scala-bs/scala-bs/README.md

 + [Meetups][meet]
 + [Organizational][orga]

-If you are interested in our monthly meetups, please subscribe to the [Meetups][1] mailing list.
-The [Organizational][2] mailing list deals with internal issues.
+If you are interested in our monthly meetups, please subscribe to the [Meetups][meet] mailing list.
+The [Organizational][orga] mailing list deals with internal issues.

 ### Subscribing